 When taken at a moderate to low dose, the drug’s physiological effects include a pronounced rise in pulse rate and blood pressure and a slight increase in breathing rate.
 The patient also experiences profuse sweating, flushing and shallow breathing in addition to a loss of muscular coordination and general numbness of their extremities.

 When taken in much higher dosages, it has a myriad of symptoms that often turn deadly.
 A patient’s blood pressure, respiratory rate and pulse drop.
-It is also accompanied by blurred vision, vomiting, nausea, loss of balance, dizziness and flicking of their eyes.
-This often results in comas, seizures and even death.
+It is also accompanied by blurred vision, vomiting, nausea, loss of balance, dizziness, and flicking of their eyes.
+This often results in comas, seizures and even death, contributing to the number of PCP hostipal visits annually.

 Even though there are sufficient drug education programs that inform people of its harmful effects, many people tend to look away from the reality.
 The Center for Substance Abuse Research has indicated that most emergency room visits that are PCP-related are for people aged 24 to 35.
 Aside from that, there was a noticeable increase in PCP-related emergency room visits within six years.